MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 In this case, reply, 'Y'.

-Hold up a Green card when you've done this.
+Hold up a Green sticky note when you've done this.
-And a Red card if you need help.
+And a Red sticky note if you need help.

-Now we've replicated the steps Anna had to undertake in order to run the upgrade on her machine.

-`apt-get` is the front end for a program called a package manager.
-Its rather like the appstore on your phone, and allows you to add, remove, and upgrade applications.

 When you are finished working on your virtual machine, do the following: